True Legend: DVD release

 On October 25, 2010, DVD was released in Optimum Home Entertainment in Europe in Region 2.

 Reception

+On review aggregator website Rotten Tomatoes, the film has an approval rating of 63% based on 38 reviews.
+The film has a score of 62 out of 100 on Metacritic, based on 10 reviews.

+The film was awarded the Lotus Action Asia at the 13th Deauville Asian Film Festival and won the Best Asian Action Movie award.

+Reviewer Charlie Jane Anders of Gizmodo praised the film as "pure old-school awesomeness", comparing it to Crouching Tiger, Hidden Dragon (2000) and Hero (2002).

-Reviewer Peter Bradshaw of The Guardian gave True Legend 2 our of 5 stars, writing that it "boasts some great action scenes.
+Reviewer Peter Bradshaw of The Guardian gave True Legend 2 out of 5 stars, writing that it "boasts some great action scenes.
 But otherwise it's a slightly plodding account of Chinese myth and legend."

 In a review of True Legend for The New York Times, reviewer Mike Hale wrote, "Like so many of the bloated, moralistic epics being pumped out by the Chinese film industry, it maneuvers cardboard characters through a story built almost entirely from aphorisms, scheming and pledges of revenge."